FraunhoferISST/DataspaceConnector/docs/pages/features.md

 * Identity management: Central Identity Provider/[DAPS](https://github.com/International-Data-Spaces-Association/IDS-G/tree/master/core/DAPS), IDS certificates (X.509v3)
 * API for (meta) data management and IDS communication
   * Partially support of HATEOAS
   * Management of metadata (optionally also data) in local database (e.g. PostgreSQL)
   * Connection of remote data sources (possibility of queries on data sets)
 * Clear interfaces between data model and the IDS Infomodel
   * Strict implementation of MVC pattern for data management
   * Strict access control to backend, information can only be read and changed by services
   * Strict state validation for entities via factory classes
   * Storage of remote IDs and addresses to objects for origin tracking
+* Communication via IDS protocols
-* Interaction with other IDS components (as data provider & consumer).
+  * Interaction with other IDS participants as data provider & consumer
-    * TLS encrypted communication: IDS Multipart Messages
+  * TLS encrypted communication via IDS Multipart Messages
+  * Camel-base communication via IDSCPv2
   * Automated messaging sequence
-    * IDS Metadata Broker (Clearing House, AppStore, ParIS)
+  * IDS Metadata Broker: un/register connector, un/register resources, query offers
+  * Clearing House: log contract agreements, data usage, artifact requests, and artifact responses
-* IDS Usage Control Language: eight supported Usage Control Patterns, Policy Negotiation
+* IDS Usage Control Language: ten supported Usage Control Patterns and policy negotiation
+* Subscription transfer pattern
+  * Un-/Subscribe to requests, representations, and artifacts as a non-IDS system/app
+  * Un-/Subscribe to offers, representations, and artifacts as an IDS connector via IDS messages
-* Resource Update Messages for receiving latest data
+  * Manually and automatically sending Resource Update Messages for receiving latest metadata and data changes
 * Integration and configuration of Jaeger for using open telemetry
 * Optional http tracing for transparent information and data flow
 * Optional bootstrapping for registering resource offers on start-up
+* Apps and Routes
+  * Manage routes via REST API
+  * Deploy Camel routes at runtime
 * Security
   * Prevent leaking of technology stack in case of errors/exceptions
   * Logger sanitizes inputs to prevent CRLF injections
   * Common CVE patches

 ## Libraries